wayne391/miditoolkit/README.md

 ## Installation
-The latest release is available on PyPI, and you can install it via pip:
+The latest release (v0.0.4) is available on PyPI

 ```
 pip install miditoolkit